Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Crystals and plactic monoids

 For any word $w \in X^*$, let $B(w)$ be the connected component of the crystal graph containing the vertex $w$.
 A \defterm{crystal isomorphism} is a bijection $\fcount$ between two connected components $B(w)$ and $B(w')$ that maps directed edges labelled by $i$ to directed edges labelled by $i$ (in the sense that if $(x,i,y)$ is an edge in $B(w)$, then $(\fcount(x),i,\fcount(y))$ is an edge in $B(w')$), sends non-edges to non-edges, and preserves weights (in the sense that $\wt(u) = \wt(\fcount(u))$ for any $u \in B(w)$).
 If there is a crystal isomorphism between $B(w)$ and $B(w')$, we say that $B(w)$ and $B(w')$ are isomorphic.

-We say $u \in B(w)$ and $v \in B(w')$ lie in the \defterm{same position} of isomorphic components $B(w)$ and $B(w')$ if there is an isomorphism between $B(w)$ and $B(w')$ that maps $u$ to $u'$; this is denoted by $u \sim v$.
-We now aim to show that this relation $\sim$ is a congruence on the monoid $X^*$ (\fullref{Proposition}{prop:isomdefinescong} below).
-For this we require the following two technical lemmata:
+We say $u \in B(w)$ and $v \in B(w')$ lie in the \defterm{same position} of isomorphic components $B(w)$ and $B(w')$ if there is an isomorphism between $B(w)$ and $B(w')$ that maps $u$ to $v$; this is denoted by $u \sim v$.
+This general abstract setting is sufficient to obtain a congruence.
+For classical crystals this result is well-known (see \cite{lecouvey_survey} for a survey).